auth0/docs/articles/api-auth/grant/authorization-code-pkce.md

 ---
 description: Describes the call APIs from mobile apps using the Authentication Code Grant (PKCE).
+tags:
+  - authentication-code
+  - pkce
+  - api-authorization
 ---
 # Calling APIs from Mobile Apps